|

 Brian's Freeform Roleplaying Page

-I've spent many years writing, running and playing freeform (or theatre-style as they are sometimes called) roleplaying games.
-This part of the site provides easy access to information about each game.
+I've spent many years writing, running and playing freeform (or theatre-style as they are sometimes called in the US) roleplaying games.
+This part of the site provides easy access to information about each of the games that I currently run.

 This page provides brief descriptions of (and links to) all the games that I have written (five) or games by other authors that I have permission to run (two).
 Each of the individual game pages contains an introduction to the game, details of where and when it is being run, a history of the game and a casting form.
 In order to play in any of my games, you will need to sign up for the game itself.
 Since the majority of my games are run at conventions, this means that you have to sign up for the convention itself and then sign up for my particular game.
 You'll find details of how to do this on each of the individual game pages.